magenta/magenta/magenta/interfaces/midi/README.md

 ### Install PortMidi

-The demo code uses a python library called [mido](http://mido.readthedocs.io) to interface your computer's MIDI hub.
+The interface uses a python library called [mido](http://mido.readthedocs.io) to interface your computer's MIDI hub.
 For it to work, you need to separately install a backend library it can use to connect to your system.
 The easiest to install is PortMidi, which can be done with the following commands.